What’s ‘European’? European Film Academy announces Prix Screen International nominees

 The Best Supporting Performance (male or female) award went to Rosamund Pike for Laurence Dunmore’s period drama The Libertine, in which she plays the wife of the sensualistic title character (played by Johnny Depp).

 The Best Foreign Film was Oliver Hirschbiegel’s historical drama Downfall / Der Untergang, a depiction of the psychotic last days of Adolf Hitler (played by veteran Bruno Ganz).
-The costly and controversial German production beat three American films – Jim Jarmusch’s Broken Flowers, Paul Haggis’ Crash, and Nicole Kassell’s London Film Festival winner The Woodsman – plus Jonathan Jakubowicz’s Venezuelan crime drama Secuestro Express.
+The costly and controversial (and commercially successful) German production beat three American films – Jim Jarmusch’s Broken Flowers, Paul Haggis’ Crash, and Nicole Kassell’s London Film Festival-winning child molester drama The Woodsman – plus Jonathan Jakubowicz’s Venezuelan crime drama Secuestro Express.

 See full list of BIFA winners and nominees further below.